mmarkin/GeoIP/README.md

 ```

 (The now() function mentioned is part of the TimeLib library.
 It usually gets set to UTC time in code for ESP devices that sync to Network Time Protocol servers.)

-See the simple sketch in the examples directory for more details.